A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Smoothing / Temperature scheduling

 \begin{remark} There is an alternative method for feasibility-based temperature scheduling, introduced in~\cite{kushinsky2019sinkhorn} for the quadratic assignment problem and equivalent to the above rule with $\tauDrop=0.5$.
-Although authors report its numerical stability in their experiments, for other problem instances it may require stabilization exactly as \cref{alg:exp-domain-stabilized} does. \end{remark}
+Although authors report its numerical stability in their experiments, for other problem instances it may require stabilization as well. \end{remark}